Bossmanwasem/quest-with-wasem/README.md

 | `npm run build && npm run deploy` | Deploy your production site to Cloudflare        |
 | `npm wrangler tail`               | View real-time logs for all Workers              |

+### GM Hub configuration

+The GM Hub login page expects private environment variables so that credentials are never committed to the repository.
+Define the following secrets in your deployment environment (for local development you can add them to a `.env` file):

+- `GM_HUB_USERNAME`
+- `GM_HUB_PASSWORD`

+Without these values the login endpoint will respond with a temporary error message and access will be blocked.

 ## 👀 Want to learn more?

 Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).